Would you say you’ve experienced trauma in your life? Most people would say no.

-The more I learn about trauma, the more I’ve come to understand that experiencing trauma isn’t about the dramatic event; it is about how you felt from an event.
+The more I learn about trauma, the more I’ve come to understand that experiencing trauma isn’t about a dramatic event but about how you feel about an event.

 So what does this mean?
-If there have been moments in your life that you have ever felt abandoned, terrified, never heard, never valued, worthless, waste of time, then you have experienced trauma.
+If there have been moments in your life when you have ever felt abandoned, terrified, never heard, never valued, worthless, waste of time, then you have experienced trauma.

 When we experience trauma, we go into fight, flight, or freeze/shut down.
 We aren’t safe to express ourselves, or worse, told not to.
 When our nervous system enters this sympathetic state without being able to complete the cycle - process emotionally and mentally what’s happening and it is met with empathy and validation from another human - then those emotions become trapped inside our nervous system.

-When we can start learning what trauma actually is, we can begin to free ourselves from it.
-If for your entire life, you were trying to tell yourself that what you went through wasn’t a big deal and to just get over it, those painful emotions stay trapped.
+When we start learning what trauma is, we can begin to free ourselves from it.
+If, for your entire life, you were trying to tell yourself that what you went through wasn’t a big deal and to get over it, those painful emotions stay trapped.
 What you felt was real!
 What you felt was painful and traumatic.

-If you find yourself relating to this, I want to personally invite you into my Facebook community.
+If you relate to this, I want to personally invite you into my Facebook community.
 Inside the guide section, I have a free 30-day transformation - Chomping at the Bit: Transition from Guilt to Freedom.
 This will help you get started on your healing journey.
-Click HERE to connect with others wanting their happiness, hope and freedom too.
+Click HERE to connect with others who want happiness, hope and freedom.